 Other related outreach activities included but were not limited to presentations and sessions held with AAAS, the CSSS annual conference; the NSTA national and regional conventions; meetings of the NRC's Board on Science Education and Committee on Science Learning K-8; and CCSSO's Mega-SCASS (State Collaborative on Assessment and Student Standards) conference, large-scale assessment conference, and Education Information Management Advisory Consortium (EIMAC).
 The Governing Board engaged an external review panel to evaluate the draft framework and convened a public hearing to gather additional input during the development process.
 (See "NAEP Science Project Staff and Committees" for more complete lists of individuals and organizations that contributed to the development of this framework.)
-The planning committee reviewed feedback from these groups as well as that from the steering committee, the framework, specifications, and related products were submitted to the Governing Board for approval.
-The Governing Board unanimously approved the 2009 Science Framework on November 18, 2005.
+The planning committee reviewed feedback from these groups as well as that from the steering committee and made changes as it deemed appropriate.
+After final approval from the steering committee, the framework, specifications, and related products were submitted to the Governing Board for approval.
+The Governing Board unanimously approved the Science Framework on November 18, 2005.
 Final copies of the specifications and related products were submitted to the Governing Board in March 2006.